alesstimec/macaroon/README.md

 }
 ```

 Storage defines storage for macaroons.
-TODO(rog) define whether these methods
+Calling its methods concurrently is
-must be thread-safe or not.
+allowed.

 #### func  NewMemStorage